-Our 2019/20 year-to-date performance of 1.9% did not meet our new internal-set target of ≤ 1.6%.
-At the community-level, eight are having an incidence rate higher than 1.6%, with South Surrey/White Rock being exactly at the target.
+Our 2020/21 year-to-date performance of 2.3% did not meet our new internal-set target of \leq 1.6%.
+At the community-level, nine are having an incidence rate higher than 1.6%, with South Surrey/White Rock being exactly at the target and two communities are close to the target.
 It is important to note that residents are moving in to long term complex care home later in their journey of life at higher levels of frailty than before.
 It has been regularly discussed in the literature that age is an important factor associated with a higher risk for developing a Pressure Ulcer and therefore they are at higher risk of having or developing pressure ulcers in care.
 We are taking the steps below to reduce these risks for our residents.